chrisking/kilncode/_drafts/resilience-the-implausibility-of-antifragile-software.markdown

 Many have claimed that we have the ability to build software that itself is antifragile, including such techniques as continuous integration, 0 downtime migrations, and elaborate failover mechanisms.

-In this post I will argue that these endeavors, while certainly improve our lives around software for all parties, they are in no way creating antifragile software.
+In this post I will argue that these endeavors, while they certainly improve software for all parties, they in no way create antifragile software.
 Additionally I will argue the best we can hope for is resilience or robustness in our codebases, and that is OK.

 Sources: